Aatagadharaa Siva

-Aatagadharaa Siva is a 2018 Indian Telugu-language slice of life film directed by Chandra Siddhartha and starring Kannada actor Doddanna (in his only Telugu film to date) and debutante Uday Shankar in the lead roles.
-This film is a remake of the 2016 Kannada film Rama Rama Re....
+Aatagadharaa Siva is a 2018 Indian Telugu-language slice of life film directed by Chandra Siddhartha and starring Kannada actor Doddanna (in his only Telugu film to date) and Uday Shankar (in his lead debut).
+Dialogues written by K.A.Muni Suresh Pillai This film is a remake of the 2016 Kannada film Rama Rama Re....

 Plot

 The escaped convict Babji (Uday Shankar) lands in a four-wheeler, being driven by Jangayya who has been called by the prison authorities to hang the former.
-Oblivious of each other’s identities, the journey goes on while a series of characters bump into them.
+Oblivious of each other's identities, the journey goes on while a series of characters bump into them.